Tākaka: Masonic lodge

 The Masonic lodge was originally built as a cinema in 1926 outside the town boundary, as for reasons unknown, a cinema was not permitted in the town.
 It was a popular addition to the town before being sold in 1937 and became the Masonic lodge.
 The Collingwood Lodge and the Takaka Lodge merged in 1972 became the Golden Bay Lodge No 144.

 Golden Bay theatre

 The Golden Bay theatre was opened in May 1927.
 Electricity became available in 1929 with a petrol engine used prior to this to provide power.
 When television arrived, theatre numbers declined and it was used for other public functions.
 In 1978 it was converted into a cafe and art gallery.

 Bank of New Zealand

-The Bank of New Zealand first engaged in business in Takaka in 1884 based in a local hotel.
+The Bank of New Zealand first engaged in business in Tākaka in 1884 based in a local hotel.
 The bank moved into the premises pictured in 1915.
 The building was built out of reinforced concrete supplied by the Golden Bay Cement Company.
 Gas lighting was initially used and this was replaced with electric lighting in 1930.
 The bank survived the Murchison earthquake of 1929 without any structural damage.
 In 1983 floods entered the bank but did little damage.
 The building is currently used as an art gallery.